3 March 2026

 What the Research Says About Continuous Support

-One of the most comprehensive pieces of evidence supporting continuity of care in maternity comes from a large Cochrane review examining the outcomes of thousands of births across multiple countries and care systems.
+One of the most comprehensive pieces of evidence supporting continuity of care in maternity comes from a large Cochrane review examining the outcomes of tens of thousands of births across multiple countries and care systems.
 Cochrane reviews are widely regarded as gold standard evidence because they pull together findings from a wide pool of studies, assess the quality of the data, and make recommendations based on the quality of this data.

 Unfortunately, the quality of evidence within this particular review is not uniformly high.
 As is common in many areas of women's health, research into the more relational and emotional aspects of care is often underfunded and methodologically complex.
 However, we can only work with the evidence that currently exists.